-Beets.
 Not everyone likes beets, but if you do, then you can plant them without total sunshine in your garden.
 Try a few different varieties to see what you like best.
 Beets tend to do best in an area of the garden with partial shade.

-Lettuce.
 One of my favorite things about lettuce is that it grows pretty fast.
 Grow some lettuce in a shady spot of your garden and reap the rewards quickly!
 In fact, lettuce grows better in partial shade!
 Pick an area protected from the blistering noon sun.

-Carrots.
 Since they grow underground, it’s a bit obvious that carrots don’t need a whole lot of sun.
 So, find a nice shady patch of garden space, and go for it!
 They really only need around four hours every day.

-Celery.
 Whether you’re using it as a garnish for your food or eating the whole thing, celery is a great plant to grow.
 Plus, it can survive in the shade, so grow it wherever!
 Make sure your celery plant is shaded during the hottest part of the day.

 So long as your spinach plants get at least half a day of full sun, they can grow well in afternoon shade.
 Just like spinach and celery.